danielwoodford12/ST3247_SAW/README.md

 - M. Tabrizi.
 (2015). *Rosenbluth Algorithm Studies of Self-avoiding Walks*
 - OEIS A001411 – Number of self-avoiding walks
 - Arnaud Doucet, Nando de Freitas, and Neil Gordon. *An Introduction to Sequential Monte Carlo Methods*
-- Lawler, G. F. (2004). *The connective constant of the square lattice*